Vascofr/godot-docs/getting_started/step_by_step/ui_game_user_interface.rst

    The LifeBar and the EnergyBar align automatically

 Now, drag and drop the BombCounter and RupeeCounter scenes onto the Counters node.
-They'll resize size automatically.
+They'll resize automatically.

 .. figure:: ./img/ui_gui_step_tutorial_assemble_final_gui_2.png